-We are currently planning the mating of our beautiful Zinojira aka Zoe with our Russian Import Luk'yan for kittens born this Fall, 2018.
+We are currently expecting kittens from our beautiful Zinojira aka Zoe with our Russian Import Luk'yan.
 This will be also Zoe's first litter.
-Of course this is just a plan, our cats and nature will decide.
 Please stay in touch with us through social media Facebook and Instagram for latest shows news and happenings.

 Please contact us with any questions you may have.